 |“I’ll sleep ahead of you”||“Mauuna na akong matulog”|

 |“Are you going to sleep?”||“Matutulog ka na ba?”|

 Consistently seeing the word “ka”?
-That is because it is the Tagalog version for the English pronoun “you.”
+That is because it is the Tagalog version of the English pronoun “you.”
 For example, “matulog+ ka+ na” can be directly translated to “sleep + you + now.”
-Also, similar to our discussions on how to say thank you in Tagalog with formal and informal situations, you may have to add the word “po” when speaking with the elderly and people of authority.
+Also, similar to our discussions on how to say thank you in Tagalog in formal and informal situations, you may have to add the word “po” when speaking with the elderly and people of authority.

-With the dawn of technology, I am pretty sure that you will find yourself in situations wherein you would want to say good night to many people at once- like when you are in a group chat for example.
+With the dawn of technology, I am pretty sure that you will find yourself in situations wherein you would want to say good night to many people at once- like when you are in a group chat, for example.
 Be sure to read our next set of variations below.

 When speaking to two or more people, Tagalog speakers usually add the word “kayo” to signify a group of people.
 In that sense, the examples you will see below will utilize that word.

 How Would You Respond If Someone Says Good Night In Tagalog To You?